Also known as: Solar keratosis, Sun-induced skin changes - keratosis or Keratosis - actinic (solar)

 - Chemical peels

-- Creams such as 5-fluorouracil (5-FU) and imiquimod
+- Skin creams such as 5-fluorouracil (5-FU) and imiquimod

 - Use high-quality sunscreens, preferably with a sun protection factor (SPF) rating of at least 15.
 Pick a sunscreen that blocks both UVA and UVB light.